Our Safeguarding & Child Protection Policy.

 Our Child Protection/ Safeguarding Lead is Mr. S. Kearon (Headteacher).

-Our Deputy Lead is Mrs. J. Watson - who is also our Data Protection Officer.
+Our Deputy Safeguarding Lead is Mrs. J. Morris

 Mrs. S. McCluskey is our governor with responsibility for child protection and safeguarding.